 Dessert was a choice of fresh fruit or Organic mango sorbet from Blue Marble Ice Cream.
 And if you were still hungry, you could walk over to the snack pantry.

 Before landing, we were given a biscuit sandwich with chicken sausage, eggs, and pimento cheese.
 As we left the flight, we were given a small box with two shortbread cookies and a blondie from Mah-Ze-Dahr Bakery.

 JetBlue offers three power outlets/USB ports in the seat, with which you can charge up an iPad, iPhone and/or MacBook Pro with ease.

 07 of 08

-The inflight entertainment system features a 15-inch television screens and 100 channels of TV shows, movies and radio on DirecTV and SiriusXM.
+The inflight entertainment system features a 15-inch television screen and 100 channels of TV shows, movies, and radio on DirecTV and SiriusXM.
 There’s also FlyFi, the carrier’s free -- and robust -- inflight Wi-Fi system, so you’ll never be bored.

 08 of 08

 For this complete Mint experience, fares start at a bargain $599 each way.
 Competition is fierce on the trans-con flights out of New York, and other airlines have their own premium products.